Ludo Lefebvre's 6-Year-Old Son Really Wants Him to Win a James Beard Award

 “I was nominated for Best Chef in California by the James Beard Foundation this year.
 I did not win.
 I came back home and Luca asked me, ‘Papa, did you win the trophy?’
 I said, ‘No I didn’t win, but I did my best.’
 He said to me, ‘I’m going to come help you in the restaurant so that you win the trophy,’” Lefebvre remembers.

 Meanwhile, April Bloomfield is also expanding her restaurant empire.
-Her team built a 13-foot wood fire hearth for her new restaurant in London – still without a name – which she says may focus more on vegetables and birds.
+Her team built a 13-foot wood fire hearth for her new restaurant in Los Angeles – still without a name – which she says may focus more on vegetables and birds.

 When she came out with her most recent cookbook, A Girl and Her Greens, in 2015, fans of her usually meat-centric cooking may have been surprised that she loves vegetables just as much as she does a well cook pig.